suit-wg/architecture/draft-ietf-suit-architecture.md

   may have more than one trust anchor store, each of which may be used by one or more applications.
 A trust anchor store must resist modification against unauthorized insertion, deletion, and modification.

+* Trusted Applications (TAs): An application component that runs in a TEE.

+* Trusted Execution Environments (TEEs): An execution environment that runs alongside of, but is isolated from, an REE.
+For more information about TEEs see {{I-D.ietf-teep-architecture}}.

 ## Stakeholders